-It should be noted that there is some uncertainty around the individual point estimates for the nations.
-Due to the relatively small number of tests and a low number of positives in Northern Ireland in the sample, credible intervals are wide and therefore results should be interpreted with caution.
-These wide credible intervals mean that differences between the central estimates within and between nations may appear smaller or more exaggerated than what they really are.
+Due to the relatively smaller number of tests in Northern Ireland, Wales and Scotland in the sample, credible intervals are wider and therefore results should be interpreted with caution.
+Wide credible intervals mean that differences between the central estimates within and between nations may appear smaller or more exaggerated than what they really are.